California Enacts Significant Changes, Including NOL Suspension and Credit Limitation

 Over the years, taxpayers have filed refund claims or taken the position on original California tax returns that gross receipts are included in the sales factor even though a portion of the income was deducted and therefore not included in apportionable business income.
 Although the exclusion of deductible gross receipts from the sales factor provision of S.B.
 167 was intended to retroactively overturn the California Office of Tax Appeal’s decision in the Appeal of Microsoft, which concluded that gross (not net) receipts are includible in the sales factor, the provision goes beyond the Microsoft decision and applies more broadly to include any income not included in apportionable business income “by any reason.”
 Because the new provision applies both retroactively and prospectively, it could adversely affect taxpayer positions on this issue.

-To learn how BDO can help you navigate these new California tax rules, please visit our State & Local Tax Services page.
+To learn how BDO can help you navigate state and local tax-related issues, please visit our State & Local Tax Services page.

 BDO Insight